-The Twenty-second International Workshop on Security Protocols will take place from Wednesday March 19th to Friday March 21st, 2014 at Sidney Sussex College, Cambridge, England.
+The Twenty-third International Workshop on Security Protocols will take place from Tuesday March 31st to Thursday April 2nd, 2015 at Sidney Sussex College, Cambridge, England.

 As with previous years, attendance at the International Workshop on Security Protocols is by invitation only.

-The theme of this year's workshop is "Collaborating with the Enemy".
+The theme of this year's workshop is "Information Security in Fiction and in Fact".

 This theme is not intended to restrict the topic of your paper, but to help provide a particular perspective and focus to the discussions.
 Our intention is to stimulate discussion likely to lead to conceptual advances, or to promising new lines of investigation, rather than merely to consider finished work.